moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 A string defining the name of the track.
 See section 2.3 of {{MoQTransport}}

 ### Packaging {#packaging}
-A string defining the type of payload encapsulation.Allowed values are strings as defined in Table 2.
+A string defining the type of payload encapsulation.
+Allowed values are strings as defined in Table 2.

 Table 2: Allowed packaging values